 Short-cycling occurs when your furnace switches on and off repeatedly for short periods, preventing the house from reaching its proper temperature.
 In other words, the heating and resting cycles are both too short for the furnace to do anything.
-In any case, conducting regular furnace service in Grand Rapids is crucial.
+In any case, conducting regular furnace service Grand Rapids is crucial.

 A typical home furnace cycles on and off three to eight times each hour, with heating periods of seven to twenty minutes.